blingopen/DCXRKit/Doc/UPython/ReadMe.md

 ![](5.png)

 ## 5.UPlot
-A example of plot a figure in UPython.
+An example of plot a figure in UPython.
 More detail please see the example in UPython.
 This is a helper class of UPython.
 ![](6.png)